BlockstreamResearch/bip-frost-dkg/README.md

 ChillDKG is a wrapper around EncPedPop, which instantiates the required equality check protocol with a concrete in-band protocol CertEq.
 CertEq assumes that each participant holds a long-term key pair of a signature scheme, called the *host key pair*.
-ChillDKG repurposes the host key pairs by passing them down as ECDH key pairs to EncPedPop.
+ChillDKG repurposes the host key pairs by passing them down as ECDH key pairs to EncPedPop.[^joint-security]

+[^joint-security]: Schnorr signatures and ECDH-based KEMs are known to be jointly secure [Theorem 2, [DLPSS11](https://eprint.iacr.org/2011/615)] under the combination of the gap-DH and gap-DL assumptions, and this result can be adapted to the MR-KEM used in EncPedPop.

 ChillDKG requires that all participants have authentic copies of the other participants' host public keys.[^trust-anchor] Authenticity of the host public keys can be verified through pairwise out-of-band comparisons between every pair of participants.